louisloio/TrueLayer_presspage/README.md

 <img src="https://user-images.githubusercontent.com/29161010/70815587-ac9db180-1dc5-11ea-9cfd-dddb6ec348c3.png" alt="gradient">
 <br><br>

 ### Branding colour $Sun
 The branding colour $sun is hard to use, indeed button $sun and text $sun do not reach the AA grade of the [WCAG].
-So, it wont be readable for disabled users and it wont be confortable for any users.
+So, it wont be readable for disabled users and it wont be comfortable for any users.
 <br><br>
 <img src="https://user-images.githubusercontent.com/29161010/70815628-bcb59100-1dc5-11ea-9ecc-b5d6aed4ad55.png" alt="sun accessibility">
 <br><br>

 ### Typography
-Through my experience at Societe Generale I've made significant research on typeface and I wanted to share with you the outcome of this research. this is the reason I used Inter font to build the interface:
+Through my experience at Societe Generale I've made significant research on typeface and I wanted to share with you the outcome of this research. this is the reason, I used Inter font to build the interface:
 <br><br>
 <img src="https://user-images.githubusercontent.com/29161010/70815754-fc7c7880-1dc5-11ea-86bc-a7c425330004.png" alt="inter font">
 <br><br>